Posted by DVD Beaver in January 2007; I’ve updated several links. — J.R.

 2) Tarzan’s New York Adventure (1942).
 To cite a fairly primitive but none the less enjoyably unpretentious example of satire, check out this mainly routine romp directed by Richard Thorpe in which Boy (Johnny Sheffield) gets kidnapped from the African jungle by circus animal hunters (including Charles Bickford and Chill Wills), and Tarzan (Johnny Weissmuller) and Jane (Maureen O’Sullivan) have to fly to New York in order to rescue him.
 “We’re going into places that are more tangled than the worst underbrush in the jungle,” Jane cautions Tarzan before they depart for the urban jungle, suggesting that Myles Connolly and his screenwriting cohorts were perfectly aware of some of the ironies involved —- although I suspect that Tarzan getting routinely fingerprinted at U.S. Customs wasn’t intended as a gag.
 If you aren’t too distracted by Tarzan speaking pidgin English (“Jane beautiful —- Jane good”) while Jane and Boy talk like ordinary suburbanites, you might be amused by the way New York — and, more generally, modern technology and appliances — gets interpreted by Tarzan.

-(For a far more sophisticated version of the same kind of humor, check out Jean Rouch’s 1969 Petit à petit, unfortunately available only without subtitles, in which the black hero from Ghana comes to Paris and winds up measuring the skulls and pondering ethnographically the quaint folkways of white Parisians.)
+(For a far more sophisticated version of the same kind of humor, check out Jean Rouch’s 1969 Petit à petit, available on the new Rouch box set from Facets Video, in which the black hero from Ghana comes to Paris and winds up measuring the skulls and pondering ethnographically the quaint folkways of white Parisians.)
 Otherwise, this is mainly notable for superb stunts by Cheetah the chimpanzee and various elephants —- the true stars of this movie, and in some respects the most intelligent characters.

 3) Will Success Spoil Rock Hunter?
 (1957) Along with Chaplin’s A King in New York, made the same year, this Frank Tashlin comedy about Madison Avenue, the media, and Jayne Mansfield, starring Tony Randall in his most brilliant performance, is the most devastating satire about 50s America to be found anywhere.
 But whereas the Chaplin comedy was made by necessity in exile (since Chaplin had been officially barred from re-entering the U.S. at this point, and had to simulate his New York in London) as well as independently (like all of Chaplin’s other features), Tashlin’s far more avant-garde masterpiece was actually produced at 20th Century-Fox, apparently when no one was looking.
 A scathing look at the success ethic, bursting with audacious formal conceits — starting with the opening precredits sequence, when Randall is seen single-handedly performing Fox’s opening logo theme on various instruments –this is characterized throughout by Tashlin’s affection for all his characters, a trait he basically shares with Chaplin.
 (There’s no such thing as a real villain to be found in any Tashlin film, despite the ferociousness of the cultural critique.)